amangouda/Git_DeVops/README.md

 # Git_DeVops
-This is for the tutorial purpose. here i have to write java code
+This is for the tutorial purpose. here i have to write java devops code